Cost of Goods Sold – usually a retail industry term

 Many business owners do not realize that the purpose of the Cost of Sales section is to assist in making good management decisions.
 Evaluation of this section against the sales associated with costs allows for analysis and setting standards of performance.
 The more information in the cost section the greater the opportunity to make better decisions.

 In the restaurant and catering business (Food Service), there are two primary costs that drive upwards of 50% of total costs of business.
 Staffing and food alone is disproportionally more significant than in other industries.
-So the cost of sales section is formatted to provide better analysis of performance.
+The cost of sales section is formatted to provide better analysis of performance.
 In general, the sales section is divided into two distinct groupings of food and beverages.
 Each of these two groups is then further partitioned to reflect functions.
-In food, it is divided into entrée’s, appetizers and desserts.
+In food, it is divided into entrees, appetizers and desserts.
 With beverages, it is generally split between Alcohol and Sodas.
-Often the Alcohol is split between Spirits and Wine/Beer.
-So a typical Sales section of a restaurant will look like this:
+Often, alcohol is split between spirits and wine/beer.
+A typical sales section of a restaurant will look like this:

 Sub-Total Food $ZZ,ZZZ

 Sub-Total Beverages ZZ,ZZZ

 Therefore the Cost of Meals Served section will correlate with the sales to make analysis easy.
 Look at this:

 Sub-Total Beverages Z,ZZZ